 In Australia, APVMA is responsible for assessing and registering agricultural and veterinary chemical products, and regulating them up to the point of sale.
-Following the sale of such products, the use of the chemicals is regulated by State and Territory 'control of use' legislation.
+Following sale of such products, use of chemicals is regulated by State and Territory 'control of use' legislation.